cplusplusjasper/awesome-resources/websites.md

 [gitignore](https://github.com/github/gitignore): A collection of useful .gitignore templates

 [hacker-laws](https://github.com/dwmkerr/hacker-laws): Laws, Theories, Principles and Patterns that developers will find useful.

+[hacking-resources](https://github.com/Lifka/hacking-resources): Hacking resources and cheat sheets.
+References, tools, scripts, tutorials, and other resources that help offensive and defensive security professionals.

 [Handmade-Math](https://github.com/HandmadeMath/Handmade-Math): A simple math library for games and computer graphics.
 Compatible with both C and C++.